cambridgehackers/connectal/doc/centos.md

 [CentOS](http://centos.org/) has joined forces with Red Hat, working to provide a common platform for open source community project needs.
-Since [RedHat](http://www.redhat.com/) is one of the preferred Linux platform for all EDA vendors, this page lists all the packages that were required to be installed on top of the typical installation to run the XBSV framework.
+Since [RedHat](http://www.redhat.com/) is one of the preferred Linux platform for all EDA vendors, this page lists all the packages that were required to be installed on top of the typical installation to run the CONNECTAL framework.
 Vivado-14.1 also lists native support for CentOS in their [release notes](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2014_1/ug973-vivado-release-notes-install-license.pdf).

 # yum